 The Best Car Insurance in South Dakota for 2022

 Financial stability, customer satisfaction and affordability are important factors that determine the best car insurance providers.
-Based on MoneyGeek’s research, the best insurer in South Dakota is State Farm with the highest affordability and claims scores in the state.
+Based on MoneyGeek’s scoring system, the best insurer in South Dakota is State Farm, with the highest affordability and claims scores in the state.

 Ensure you're getting the best rate for your auto insurance.
 Compare quotes from the top insurance companies.